 Hi, back from my blogging break.
 I enjoyed the summer holidays, catching up on family time…drawing, painting, reading, jotting down notes, ideas, poem lines; and researching inkjet/ giclee printing, and making some of my own – good fun! – I’ll share a post about this soon. *I now also have more information on my page called, “Printing iPad and Traditional Art”.

 Oh and of course house work; like to keep things ship shape at home.
 I often find the cleaning mode, is also good creative thinking time; which is just as well – with our family of four boys (young men now), there’s always been plenty of that to do!
-As you will note, below, in a page from my (hand made) “Mother as Writer” Book,
+As you can see below, in a page from my (hand made) “Mother as Writer” Book,

 I got some lovely, vibrant “Inktense” pencils for Christmas.
-Though also continued to splash around on my iPad a lot.
-It’s just so quick; no set up time.
 I still love my traditional media, however, my iPad art has become an important part of how I do some art!

 I’ve really enjoyed my first year of blogging.

 This past year, I’ve laid down some foundational posts and pages on: drawing, writing – mainly about haiku and haiga, and primarily about my iPad (or android tablet) art and traditional art.
-I’ve also posted many of my illustrated haiku, from my handmade book, “Poems from Home”; with still more to share.
+I’ve also posted many of my illustrated haiku, from my handmade book, “Poems from Home”.
 I’m yet to get far with turning my handmade books into ebooks, using the “Book Creator” app; mainly due to lack of time – but I’ll persevere.

 For me, and perhaps for many of you, God and family comes first, art, writing and most other things have to fit in-between – and that’s fine.

-Under my art pics I aim share more details on the captions underneath.
+On my art pics I’ll share more details in captions underneath.

-I like to mostly expound on the practical side of my art, in my blog writing; and hope my art and poems, present, or at the least point to, my love for God, family, everyday things…..
+I prefer to expound on the practical side of my art, in my blog writing; but hope my art and poems, present, or at the least point to, my love for God, family, everyday things…..

 I’ll share more of those quick videos, which show the drawing/painting processes unfold.